Bidding for a council home

 The number of bids you can make depends on which priority band you are in.

-- if you are in band A or band B you can make up to six bids each time our properties are advertised
+- if you are in band A or band B you can make up to six bids in each advert

-- if you are in bands C to E you can make up to three bids each time our properties are advertised
+- if you are in bands C to E you can make up to three bids in each advert

 Find out more about priority bands